 Where can you configure Cookies in Magento 2?

 Go to Stores > Configuration > (General) > Web > Default Cookie Settings

 - Cookie Lifetime.
-It’s how long Cookie files stay on user’s computer.
-By default it’s set as 3600 seconds which is equal to about 1 hour.
+It’s how long Cookie files stay on a user’s computer.
+By default, it’s set as 3600 seconds which is equal to about 1 hour.
 If you want to ensure that cookies expire when a user closes their browser, then select 0 here.

 - Cookie Path.
 To make cookies available for some particular folders, enter the Cookie Path here.
 If you want them to be available anywhere on your site, then enter a “/”.

 - Cookie Domain.
 If you want to enable cookies for a subdomain, enter it here.
 If you want to enable cookies for all subdomains, enter something like “.domain.com” (make sure there is a “.” before your domain name).